False Claims Act and Whistleblower Defense

 - Representing officers of DaVita in connection with two FCA investigations by the U.S. Department of Justice.

-- Represented officers at Northrup Grumman in five FCA investigations, all of which were resolved without any charges against the individual clients or the company.
+- Represented officers at Northrop Grumman in five FCA investigations, all of which were resolved without any charges against the individual clients or the company.

 - Obtained declinations of numerous Medicare and Medicaid fraud investigations, including on behalf of medical practices, providers of health, nursing and adult care, and ancillary service providers.